3D Scafo stampato: Una guida completa alla progettazione, Processo, e applicazioni industriali

 Domande frequenti: Common Questions About 3D Printed Hulls

-1. Q: Are 3D printed hulls strong enough for rough water (PER ESEMPIO., ocean waves)?
+1. Q: Are 3D printed hulls strong enough for rough water (per esempio., ocean waves)?

 1. Q: How long do 3D printed hulls last in saltwater?

-1. Q: Can I 3D print a hull at home (PER ESEMPIO., a small toy boat)?
+1. Q: Can I 3D print a hull at home (per esempio., a small toy boat)?

-UN: Assolutamente!
+UN: Absolutely!
 Use a desktop FDM printer (costo \(200-\)500) with PLA or PETG.
 Print a 0.5m toy boat hull in 8-12 ore, then seal it with epoxy to make it waterproof.
 Our Yigu Tech E3 desktop printer comes with a free hull slicing preset to make home printing easy.

 Indice

-Scorri fino all'alto
+Scorri fino all'inizio